Vynax/AzureCertification/ICS-6280/README.md

 #### Software Environment

 -	Install Ubuntu 22.04 LTS into ICS-6280.
--	Download the source code from this [Github](https://github.com/aaeonnsd/AzureCertification) and check the [ICS-6280](https://github.com/aaeonnsd/AzureCertification/tree/main/ICS-6280) folder.
--	Install [Python](https://www.python.org/downloads/) and make sure the Python environment is ready ( at least Python 3.7 ).
 -	Install [Git](https://git-scm.com/) \
 	or type "sudo apt install git" at Terminal.
+-	Install [Python](https://www.python.org/downloads/) and make sure the Python environment is ready ( at least Python 3.7 ).
+-	Clone the source code from this [Github](https://github.com/henry1758f/Azure-IoTHub-general-device) and check the "Azure-IoTHub-general-device" folder.

 #### IOT Hub & DPS configuration
 Please refer to this [tutorial](https://docs.microsoft.com/en-us/azure/iot-pnp/set-up-environment) to complete the following procedures :